Touchwindow/TouchviewerDocumentation/docs/en/2.17/media-manager/features/network-sync.md

 ### Update configuration
 ![](/img/sync_update_open_6.png)

 Define the source from where you want to download updates.
-The source can be a PC folder, a network folder (select Robocopy), a Strongspace service storage space, or a Dropbox folder.
+The source can be a PC folder, a network folder or a Dropbox.

 __Caution__ updates will be downloaded to the archive that is currently open.